The Deer's Bell

 The Deer's Bell (鹿铃) is a 1982 Chinese animated film produced by Shanghai Animation Film Studio.
 It is also referred to as Bell on a Deer and Lu Ling.
+To make the film, the ink wash animation technique was used.

 Plot

 An old man and his granddaughter rescue an injured young deer.
 The girl and the young deer develop a close relationship.
 After the recovery, the deer returns to the wild.
 Feeling sad, the girl puts a bell on the deer.
 Disappearing into the mountain valley, the deer's bell continues to echo.